peitl/help/README.md

 `ffmpeg -i input.ogg -ss 00:00:01 -to 00:00:05 -vf scale=-1:720 output.mp4`

+Convert an image into a video (`-loop 1`), adding fade-out (parameters are start frame and duration in frames).

+ffmpeg -loop 1 -t 5 -i image.png -vf "fade=out:75:25" output.mp4

 ## GPU

 This section *may* help if you have a laptop with hybrid graphics and want to enforce the use of the discrete GPU.